pratapnarra/HPML-Final-Project/README.md

 $python autotune_resnet_multiple_models.py
 ```

-First run autotune_resnet_multiple_models.py and it will generate the json files which contain the optimization schedules for TVM Autotune
+First run autotune_resnet_multiple_models.py to optimize the models using AutoTVM as scheduler and it will generate the json files which contain the optimization schedules

 ```sh